-EMDR is more of a mindfulness based therapy approach.
+EMDR is more of a mindfulness-based therapy approach.
 EMDR helps to access and process traumatic memories.
 This relieves affective distress, the negative beliefs that you held on to are rewired, and your psychological disturbance will be reduced.
-While you will still remember the events that occurred, but you will no longer react with fight, flight, or freeze stress response.
+While you will still remember the events that occurred, you will no longer react with a fight, flight, or freeze stress response.

 Studies on EMDR therapy have shown that it is an effective treatment for psychological trauma.
 If you have a wound on your skin and you keep injuring it, the wound won’t heal.
 If you stop picking at the wound, it will resume healing.
 Your mind can heal in the same way.
 If you have a mental block caused by a disturbing event, the suffering will only get worse.
 Once you remove that block through EMDR, your brain can continue to heal.

 EMDR therapy has also proven to be helpful to treat Addiction, Anxiety, Depression, Eating Disorders, phobias, grief, dissociative disorders, and panic attacks.

 How Does EMDR Therapy Work?